Adam Bighill: Winnipeg Blue Bombers

+In 2023, Bighill played and started in 17 regular season games where he had 74 defensive tackles, four sacks, and one interception.
+He played in his fourth straight Grey Cup game, but the Blue Bombers lost to the Montreal Alouettes.
+In the 2024 season, he played in the first ten games of the season where he had 48 defensive tackles and one sack before an injury sidelined him for the remainder of the season.
+In January 2025, Bighill indicated that the Blue Bombers would not be offering him a new contract for the 2025 season.
+He became a free agent upon the expiry of his contract on February 11, 2025.

+Calgary Stampeders

+On June 22, 2025, it was announced that Bighill had signed a practice roster agreement with the Calgary Stampeders.

 Statistics

 Personal life

 Bighill was born with a bilateral cleft lip and palate.
-He is on the board of Toronto-based charity Making Faces, a charity dedicated to helping people cope with facial differences.
+He is President of the Canadian charity Making Faces, a charity dedicated to helping people cope with facial differences.
 His son Beau was also born with a bilateral cleft lip.
 After Wendy Williams mocked Joaquin Phoenix on her show in 2020 because of his cleft lip, Bighill relentlessly called her out and requested an apology.
 Williams did end up making an apology to Bighill on Twitter, as well as making two donations to cleft related charities and wished his son Beau good luck on his upcoming surgery.